 Day 12 (Mar 15): Tashkent City Tour

 Today we explore Tashkent – the capital of Uzbekistan.
 For many travelers, Uzbekistan holds the heart of the Central Asian Silk Road.
 Tashkent – a Soviet-era showcase of orderly streets, museums, and monuments provides enough entertainment for the day.
 Tashkent is filled with treasures from the USSR as well as a diverse mix of inhabitants from all around the region.
 It also happens to be the home to the oldest Koran in the world – we would see the book and also the square made of Islamic Architecture We will weave through Chorsu Bazaar offering good raging from crafts to dried fruits to spices and taste anything that looks tempting.
 This is a great Bazar for portrait photography about the region, as people are never shy to pose for a photo.
 After lunch, we’ll explore the rich decorations in Tashkent’s famous metro system.
 We, then, go to the city’s Amir Temur and Independence squares.
 There is a chance of seeing Opera or Ballet performance in the State Theatre of Opera and Ballet in Tashkent today, provided there is a scheduled event.
 We would have dinner in a local restaurant this evening.
-Overnight City Palace Hotel.
+Overnight in Tashkent.

 Day 13 (Mar 16): Tashkent/Urgench (flight, 1,5hrs) – Khiva (35km)

 We set out the day early to catch our flight to Urgench at 7:25, and after arriving in Urgench we are met by our driver and comfortable transport to drive to Khiva.
 Today Khiva is the most architecturally intact and tightly packed of Central Asia’s Silk Road cities.
-It’s intense blue-and-green tilework ranks as some of the most luxurious of Uzbekistan.
+Its intense blue-and-green tilework ranks as some of the most luxurious of Uzbekistan.
 It also has the feel of a movie set or open-air museum city.
 We explore the highlights of the inner fortress – Ichan Kala and then have time for our own to wander around this fabled town.
 Make sure you join the tour manager for the sunset walk where you may have the chance of going on the walls, to see the town during dusk, then we walk do dinner with the group.
+Overnight in Khiva.

 Day 14 (Mar 17): Khiva City Tour